> Mabry Mill on the Blue Ridge Parkway

 Mill wheel at Mabry Mill

-Mabry Mill showing flume leading to mill
+Mabry Mill showing plume leading to mill

 Ducks at Mabry Mill

 There are usually a bunch of ducks swimming around in the pond below the mill.
 They stick around until late fall--or at least the white ducks do.
 The kids love to feed them.
+The workers at the mill seem to treat them as pets.

 The restaurant provides some good country cooking.